200-176-Great Vocals

 Writer/Composer: Stevie Wonder (1976)

-His second entry on our vocal list lands us on this wonderful rendition of Stevie Wonder’s homage and respect to musician/songwriter Duke Ellington.
-This complex offering is full of high energy and wonder and has the jazzed up-tempo sound reminiscent of the Big Band era, undoubtably proving—Blindness is no handicap for this musical genius.
-Not only has he mastered multiple instruments, but his skillful songwriting and performances have revolutionized modern R&B, Soul, Pop, Rock, Funk, and Jazz—He is truly a WONDER, practically owning the 1970s with his award-winning albums!
+His 2nd entry on our vocal list lands us on this wonderful rendition of Stevie Wonder’s homage and respect to musician / songwriter Duke Ellington.
+This complex offering is full of high energy and wonder and has the jazzed up-tempo sound reminiscent of the Big Band era it applauds.
+This selection undoubtably proves—Blindness is no handicap for this musical genius.
+Not only has he mastered multiple instruments, but his skillful songwriting and amazing musical performances have revolutionized modern R&B / Pop / Rock / Funk / and Jazz—He is truly a WONDER, practically owning the 1970s with his Grammy Award-winning albums!
+He totally dominated the R&B charts in the 1970s.
 This song is a joy to behold…Absolutely Sensational!

 190. TOO-RA-LOO-RA-LOO-RA-(That’s an Irish Lullaby) “Going My Way” (1944)